NataKl/NataKl/README.md

 ## 👩‍💻 About Me

-**AI Developer / AI Engineer** with a passion for building intelligent systems that solve real-world problems.
+**AI & Data Platform Engineering Manager/ AI Engineer** with a passion for building intelligent systems that solve real-world problems.
 With over **20 years of experience in IT**, I specialize in:

 - 🤖 Building **AI agents** and integrating **Large Language Models (LLMs)**
 - 🏗️ Developing **enterprise-scale data platforms** for banking and financial services